adbar/trafilatura/docs/usage-cli.rst

                         preserve a copy of downloaded files in a backup directory
-  --keep-dirs           keep input directory structure and file names
+  --keep-dirs           keep input directory structure and file names --output-extension OUTPUT_EXTENSION
+                        specify a custom file extension for the output files

 Navigation:
   Link discovery and web crawling